josh-collinsworth/joco-sveltekit/src/routes/blog/posts/why-designers-shouldnt-remake-other-designers-logos.md

 You know why movie sequels are so popular?
 Because people want things that are new, but they don't like things that are unfamiliar.
 So it is with design; we _say_ we want things to look fresh and new, but our brains really don't like anything we're unfamiliar or uncomfortable with.
 It's just part of human nature.
 That's why we lash out at new logos and new identities; like it or not, no matter how consciously aware we are of it, there's an animal part of our brain that screams out "I don't like it!" like a toddler refusing to try a new food.

 <Callout>The human brain is wired to reject things it isn't accustomed to.
 You know why movie sequels are so popular?
-Because people want things that are new, but they don't like things that are unfamiliar.</Callout>
+Because people want things that are new, but they don't like things that are&nbsp;unfamiliar.</Callout>

 But fortunately for our primitive brains, time changes perception.
 We all have things we didn't like at first but grew to love as we came to understand them better.
 (For me, pretty much every one of my favorite albums is one that I didn't like at all on first listen, while most of the albums I loved right off the bat I now find completely uninteresting.)
 Every time Pepsi changes their logo it seems like a radical shift for a little while, but before long, it looks weird when you spot the last version in the background of a movie.